DragonRidersUnite/dragonridersunite.github.io/README.md

 ## License

 The code that builds this website and the code snippets within fall under the Unlicense.
 See [LICENSE](https://github.com/DragonRidersUnite/dragonridersunite.github.io/blob/main/LICENSE) for more details.

+The written content is CC0 and in the Public Domain.
+Any contributions automatically assume that license.